kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

   <h2>The Dirty Works Jazz Band</h2>
 </div>

-This is a group I run that includes a mix of SF and Bay area players.
-We play a wide mix of swing, bop, soul, funk, latin, etc. We play in several configurations but often as a trio or quartet.
+This is a group I run that includes a mix of SF and Bay Area players.
+We play a wide mix of swing, bop, soul, funk, latin, etc. We perform in several configurations but often as a trio or quartet.

-We're currently play gigs and host jams in San Francisco.
+We're currently playing gigs and host jams in San Francisco.
 Every Monday and Tuesday nights we're at Waystone.
 Monday is an open jam and Tuesday night is a small group.
 Thursday nights we're in Union Square at Persona for an 8-11 invite jam followed by an open jam from 11:30 to 1:30am.
 We're also in Bernal Heights every 3rd, 4th, and (sometimes) 5th Wednesday nights at the Lucky Horseshoe from 8-11.
 This is an open jam and also our longest running jam.

 The core players in this group are myself on bass and depending on the gig and player availability on keys, Jonathan Venker or Richard Caceres.
 On horn, Dan Dectis or Richard Batelaan on sax / Peter Ild or Austin Paton on Trumpet.
 On drums, Eric Jacobson, Eli Kemp, Théo Auclair, Diego Kiner, or Tim Shea.
 And Daniel Dickison or Zack Sanders on guitar.